StevenBontius/Cyclistic/analyze.md

 #### Conclusion
 * Members make more rides than casual riders
-* Cusual riders spend more minutes on the bike then members
+* Casual riders spend more minutes on the bike then members

+### Starting the bike ride

+When do the different customer types start their bike ride?
+On which day and hour?
+This section will dive into the when the ride was started.